Phase Change Materials for RF Microsystems

 We have previously used VO2 in frequency-selective surface (also known as FSS or metamaterial) THz filters, at operating frequency band of 500 GHz.
 Currently, we are developing thin films of VO2 for use in micro-bolometer imagers/sensors as well as use in millimeter wave (30-300 GHz) phase shifters and switches.

 Thin film deposition technique is being researched in our group using reactive DC magnetron sputtering and atomic layer deposition (ALD) to fabricate films on various substrates and films.
 One example of the unique feature of our fabricated films is shown in Figure 1.
 Here, one can observe a high resistivity contrast between the temperatures above and below the transition point.
-Our films exhibit low hysteresis and very large (non-linear) change in conductivity on the order of 6E+4 Ω.cm.
+Our films exhibit low hysteresis of 4 °C and very large, non-linear change in resistivity of nearly 1×105Ω•cm.

 1) V. Sanphuang, N. Ghalichechian, N. Nahar, J. Volakis, “Equivalent Circuit for VO2 Phase Change Material Film in Reconfigurable Frequency Selective Surfaces,” Applied Physics Letters, vol. 107, p.253106, 2015. http://dx.doi.org/10.1063/1.4938468 (Download PDF)